angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: 7-everybody: A script that adds execution permission to the owner, the group owner and the other users, to the file hello
+File: 8-James_Bond: A script that sets permission to the file hello as follows: